appliedmicrobiologyresearch/covgap/README.md

 You can install snakemake by creating a conda environment, as illustrated in the [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) page:

 ### Installation:
-Portability expansion is on its way, for the moment, we reccommend to clone the repository in a directory of your choice.
+Portability expansion is on its way, for the moment, we reccommend to clone the repository in a directory of choice:
 ```
 $ git clone https://github.com/appliedmicrobiologyresearch/covgap/ /path/to/covgap
 ```